chdsbd/kodiak/docs/docs/recipes.md

 ## Efficiency and Speed

-This config prioritizes resource conservation by only updating a PR when it is ready to merge and favors speed by immediately merging any that is ready to merge.
+This config prioritizes resource conservation by only updating a PR when it is ready to merge and favors speed by immediately merging any PR that is ready to merge.

 Disabling `merge.prioritize_ready_to_merge` would improve fairness by ensuring a first-come-first-served policy for the merge queue.